 Of course not all designers are made equal.
 There’s no professional certification process required to practice design, so theoretically, anybody with a copy of photoshop can call themselves a designer.
 So again, this all comes down to you and doing your due diligence when hiring a designer.

 You should get referrals from your colleagues and ask them what their experience was like.
 Research many different designers to get a sense not only of their design aesthetic, but their approach.
 Look at their portfolios but also look for signals that they are doing well in their own business, that their clients are happy.
 Look for case studies — how did they solve problems successfully?

 Interview them.
 Most designers will be happy to receive an email from you and give you a free consultation.
 Ask them about their process and what you can expect.
 Ask them, “What if I’m not happy with the outcome?” to alleviate your concerns about the quality of service you can expect.

-When you find a designer that’s a good match for you, the experience is far more rewarding than pulling a design off a shelf and hoping for the best.
+When you find a designer that’s a good match for you, the experience is far more rewarding and effective than pulling a design off a shelf and hoping for the best.
 It’s an investment in a relationship that will benefit your business.